 - Additional Communications coursework, Columbia College, Chicago, Ill

 - Jacquie is a frequent guest speaker and emcee for charitable events.
 She has a lengthy association with Roswell Park Cancer Institute, Leukemia and Lymphoma Society, National Multiple Sclerosis Society, Juvenile Diabetes Research Foundation, Hospice Buffalo, American Association of University Women and many other local organizations.

-- She is a longtime member of Women in Communications and the Buffalo Broadcasters Association.
+- She is a longtime member of SAG-AFTRA and the Buffalo Broadcasters Association.

 - Husband, Mike and two sons

 - Jacquie was among the NASA applicants vying to become the first journalist in space.

 What I Like About Buffalo

 - “The strong work ethic.”